dzekelid/plans/_listings/stripe/plans-plan-delete.md

 ---
 swagger: "2.0"
 info:
-  title: Stripe
+  title: Stripe Delete Plans Plan
-  description: The Stripe REST API.
-Please see https://stripe.com/docs/api for more
+  description: "You can delete plans using the API, or in the Stripe Dashboard.
+Deleting
-    details.
+    plans means new subscribers can\u2019t be added.
+Existing subscribers aren\u2019t affected."
   termsOfService: https://stripe.com/us/terms/
   contact:
     name: Stripe Dev Platform Team